NBA Power Rankings: Elite Jump-Shooting Teams Continue Making Their Mark

 The Korver acquisition makes the move tougher, but Cleveland slides back to No. 2 after just a week in the top spot.

 Two losses since beating the Dubs on Christmas, Kevin Love's flu/food poisoning, Kyrie Irving's sore hamstring and the continued absence of J.R.
-Smith makes it too tough to view the Cavs as the league's best team right now.
+Smith make it too tough to view the Cavs as the league's best team right now.

 Even James got hit with the flu bug this past week—not that you would have noticed as he logged 39 minutes and scored 26 points to beat the Pelicans on Monday.